mickaelandrieu/melon/README.md

 ### Notes

-This module is licensed under GNU GPL v2.
+This module is licensed under MIT license.